 Checks

-Paper checks, while antiquated, are still widely used and a cashless payment option.
+Paper checks, while antiquated, are still widely used and are a cashless payment option.
 There are a number of downsides to accepting paper checks, including increased risk to the business and delayed processing time.

 Mobile wallets